 Covid-19 headache, coronavirus headache, Covid headache and Covid19 headache are all terms for the same headaches which have been on the rise thanks to Coronavirus (Covid-19).
-This has been happening in patients who have gotten infected with Covid-19.
+This has been happening in patients who have gotten infected with Covid-19, including the covid delta variant.
 We’ll be discussing that in much greater detail further down, as well as how to treat Covid-19 headache.
 Headache from the Covid-19 vaccine is also being reported for high proportion of patients, and this is also discussed further down.

 Interestingly though, migraines and headache have been worsening in patients who have not been infected at all as well.
 So how is Covid-19 worsening headaches in patients who haven’t been infected?
 This phenomenon on worsening headaches related to Covid-19 in patients who haven’t been infected is predominantly occurring in patients with migraine.
 Let me tell you the reasons why.

 Why Are My Migraines Worse Since Covid-19 And How Are They Treated?